 Showing 13 of 13 products

 Please note all prices listed are based on cash prices and are exclusive of VAT.
-Final price will be confirmed during the checkout process.
+Prices for precious metal products are an estimate only and can vary slightly depending upon the metal price, the actual weight and the cutting tolerances which we are able to achieve.
 Bullion prices are based on 10gm.Back to top

 Labradorite stone is believed to be a powerful mineral of protection with healing powers.
 It is believed to help guide the owner to their true path in life.
 According to Inuit legend, the Northern lights (aurora borealis) vanished one day and became trapped in the mineral rocks off the coast of Labrador; they were finally freed by a warrior sent to search for them.
 However not all of the light could be freed which is why we have this amazing gemstone today.
 Labradorite has a hardness of 6- 6.5 on the Moh's scale and is regarded as a durable stone.
 Labradorite stone is often used in large set rings and pendants as this makes the most of their amazing iridescent quality.
 Our range includes a variety of colours for you to choose from.
 They come in cabochons, oval and round shapes, and are available in sizes ranging from 1mm to 12mm.
 If you want some new ideas on using Labradorite stone in your jewellery designs head over to our Facebook page or find some inspiration in one of our jewellery making books, available to order online.

 © 2014 Cookson Precious Metals Ltd. VAT Registration No. GB161 8062 21.
 Registered in England no. 2775187.
 Registered Office: 59-83 Vittoria Street, Birmingham, B1 3NZ

 Tel: 0845 100 1122 or 0121 200 2120 Fax: 0121 212 6456